SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 # Exercise 2 - Create a Data Model

-In this exercise, we will use the new low-code perspective in SAP Business Application Studio to create a service that persists our business data and exposes the data as an OData service for our consuming applications later on.
+In this exercise, we will use the new high productivity tools in SAP Business Application Studio to create a data model that persists our business data.
+You will expose the data as an OData service for our consuming applications later on.
-We will also test the service and see whether it runs or not.

 ## Exercise 2.1 Import CodeList to the Data Model

 In the storyboard, click on an entity under the **Data Models** tile, and click **Open in Graphical Modeler**.
 The CDS Graphical Modeler opens.